telerik/reporting-docs/knowledge-base/configure-the-stand-alone-report-designer-sqlite-data-provider.md

 ## Description

 Configuring the SQLite ADO.NET Provider for the Stand-alone Report Designer requires a few steps.
 If one is missed, the DataSource provider will not work in the Report Designer.
-Follow the below steps as to get this working.
+Follow the below steps to get this working.

 ## Solutions